KatariinaParnanen/epicPCR_analysis/README.md

 ls -tr &ast;R1&ast;fastq | sed 's/1_001.fastq//g' > read_base

 ### Remove 3' adapter from R1 and R2.
-##### (The reverse complement of the 16S (785R) primer's adapter is removed from R1 using option -a and the reverse complement of the ARG primer (F3) is removed from the R2) using option -A.
+##### (The reverse complement of the 16S (785R) primer's adapter is removed from R1 using option -a and the reverse complement of the ARG primer (F3) adapter is removed from the R2 using option -A. Make sure to check that you don't have any adapter sequences left from the multiqc report.
+Sometimes using a shorter universal Illumina adapter sequence in -A is needed.
+If you see that R2 has adapters left, change the command so that the parameter for  R2 primer revoval is -A AGATCGGAAGAG

 while read list; do cutadapt ./$list"1_001.fastq" ./$list"2_001.fastq" -a  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A ATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT  -o ./$list"1_001_adapter_trimmed.fastq" -p $list"2_001_adapter_trimmed.fastq" ;done<read_base &> cutadapt_out_adapter_trimmed